mtoigo/PHP-Koans/README.md

 PHP-Koans
 =========

 Learn PHP by fixing failing tests.
-Designed as a series of successive problems where you type missing pieces of code to learn the basics all the way to advanced concepts.
+Designed as a series of successive problems where you type missing pieces of code to learn the basics all the way to advanced concepts with PHP.
 When you're finished you'll also have an entire library of code samples to reference as well.

 Designed to teach the basics of PHP and inspired by the absolutely awesome http://www.rubykoans.com Requires PHP 5.3 or greater.